Sometimes God says no. Let’s look at two examples. The first is silly and the other quite serious.

 * * *

 Do you feel like no is a bad word?
 Is no a mean word and yes a kind word to you?
 What might happen if you started staying no (just as Jesus did) when a yes would take you off mission?
-Come share with us on our blog.
+Come share with us.
 We want to hear from you! ~ Devotionals Daily